Introduction to Acoustics

 Want to take your studies further?
 Explore our integrated masters pathway

-- Complete experiments and projects in specialised acoustics facilities and laboratories
+- Explore the science of sound as you complete experiments and projects using world-class acoustics facilities and laboratories

 This is for you if...